 Purveyors of fine low tech, anti-capitalist, bitsyfolk, game-making and cultural zines

+How do I submit my work?
 Your zine should be submitted in a print-ready, black and white format, preferably formatted to international A4 size.
 The layouts can be single-page mini zines, as well as a variety of double-sided print booklets.
 In general you should try not to require more than 8 sheets of paper, but there can be certain exceptions.
 Files should be sent by email.
 I will get back to you about your submission and any issues with it as soon as I can.

+How will it be distributed?
 We are planning to table digitally at upcoming online zine festivals.
-In this context, visitors will be able to purchase both physical and digital copies of the zines.
-Digital copies will be sent to them directly and physical copies will be printed in bulk and mailed by the distro at the end of the fair.
+In this context, visitors will be able to purchase copies of the zines online, and physical copies will be printed in bulk and mailed by the distro at the end of the fair.
 Once your files are accepted, you do not have to worry about any printing or shipping.

-I will try to price the zines as close to cost (tabling fees + printing + shipping) as possible.
-Any cash on hand leftover from the zine sales after these costs will be distributed to a cause related to our goals and interests above, and all contributing members will be able to participate in a consensus-based discussion to determine which cause will be supported.
+Where do any profits go?
+Plaintext as a project prioritizes distributing interesting small publications for the value of sharing them over making returns on them.
+I will price the zines at as close to cost (tabling fees + printing + shipping) as possible.
+If there is a significant amount of cash on hand after these costs, it will be distributed to a cause related to our goals and interests above, and all contributing members will be able to participate in a consensus-based discussion to determine which cause will be supported.

+Who is running this?
 Em Reed, a longtime zine, low tech and art games aficionado.